enonic/old-xp-doc/doc/developer/projects/structure.rst

 site/layouts/
   Layout controllers should be placed here.
 Layouts are similar to parts, but in addition have one or more regions.
   Regions enable placement of other components inside the layout. (see :ref:`layout`).

+i18n/
+  This folder will contain application localization files (i18n is short for Internationalization).
+  Files placed in this folder must follow Java's standard property file format, one file for each language.
+  Here is an example: https://docs.oracle.com/javase/tutorial/i18n/resbundle/propfile.html

 tasks/
   Contains tasks to be executed asynchronously (see :ref:`tasks`).